 The visualization represents a functional population pyramid that is nonetheless in need of some cleanup.
 In particular, the axis labels are not informative; the y-axis tick labels have redundant information (“Age” and “years”); and the x-axis tick labels are difficult to parse.
 Cleaning up the plot allows us to use some additional visualization options in ggplot2.
 In addition to specifying appropriate chart labels, we can format the axis tick labels by using appropriate

-scale_* functions in ggplot2 along with custom label formatters we define.
+scale_* functions in ggplot2 and setting the X-axis limits to show both sides of 0 equally.
 In particular, this involves the use of custom absolute values to represent population sizes, and the removal of redundant age group information.
 We’ll also make use of an alternative ggplot2 theme,

 theme_minimal(), which uses a white background with muted gridlines.